 “T/he Merchant of Death”?’

 The resemblance of Stark’s first grey Iron Man suit to the Stay Puft Marshmallow Man seen at the end of the twilit and allegorical Reitman sr. film, GHOSTBUSTERS (1984), reaffirmed the implicit Reitman addressing intent of the film.
 In addition, the appearance of irritatingly persistent VANITY FAIR reporter Christine Everhart-played by Leslie Bibb-also affirmed the implicit Reitman satirizing intent of the film, for she recalled the equally persistent and irritating reporter Heather Holloway in THANK YOU FOR SMOKING.
-Stark’s helpful human assistant, Pepper Potts-played by Gwyneth Paltrow-and equally helpful digital assistant, Jarvis-voiced by Paul Bettany-reaffirmed Stark’s implicit link to the Toronto linked Reitman, for Potts resembled and was implicitly linked to Cody, while the name of Jarvis evoked Jarvis Street in Toronto.
+Stark’s helpful human assistant, Pepper Potts-her name reminding us that Pepper Pot was one of the types of soup featured in the first group of 32 Campbell Soup cans painted by Warhol that appeared in a July 9, 1962 gallery show in Los Angeles a year before the arrival of Iron Man in an implicit affirmation of Stark’s link to Warhol, and played by Gwyneth Paltrow-and equally helpful digital assistant, Jarvis-voiced by Paul Bettany-reaffirmed Stark’s implicit link to the Toronto linked Reitman, for Potts resembled and was implicitly linked to Cody, while the name of Jarvis evoked Jarvis Street in Toronto.

 Not surprisingly, Louis Leterrier also implicitly linked Reitman to Stark-played again by Downey jr.-that same year in a cameo at the end of the allegorical, CGI enhanced and implicitly Cameron addressing film, THE INCREDIBLE HULK (2008).
 Curiously, Sir Scott also implicitly and wryly addressed Reitman again that year and warned him to be careful in his twilit and allegorical film, BODY OF LIES (2008), a film that also often alluded to BLADE RUNNER.